data-forge/capture-template/README.md

 This repository contains an example template under the test-template directory.
 Please use this to understand the basics of how a template is constructed.

+A template can contain a template.json configuration file and a test-data.json.
+Both files by convention are omitted from the expanded template.

+template.json must contain a field 'waitSelector' that specifies the element/tag that must appear in the DOM before the image or PDF file can be captured.

+When using the 'renderImage' function a 'captureSelector' field can optionally specify the root element to be captured.
+If tonot specified the the 'waitSelector' field is used instead. 'captureSelector' is ignored for PDF capture, PDF capture automatically captures the entire web page.

 ## Programmatic Usage

 ### Installation